navpil/gupai/docs/DevNotes.md

 ## Fishing games

-Provide more AI players for Tiu-U - now there is only one.
+Provide more AI players for **Tiu-U** - now there is only one.

-As for TsungShap (classic) - it is difficult to provide more players - there are almost no choices to make.
+As for **TsungShap** (classic) - it is difficult to provide more players - there are almost no choices to make.

-Todo list:

- - TsungShap Spieltdomino (4 cards) variation
+**SpielDomino TsungShap** lacks the strategy of discarding a tile.
+I'm not sure what the strategy should actually be, so I'm leaving it as is for now.

 Included games:

  - Tiu-U (two rule sets, plus mixed)
  - Tsung Shap
+ - TsungShap Spieltdomino (4 cards) variation

 ## Draw and discard games

 **Small MahJong** looks like an invented game and I'm not sure people actually play it.